 Resurrection is a core element of our Christian faith and it is one defined by some very definite commitments.
 A continuous, daily shift of mind and heart is required, and it is this which makes the Easter story a daily story.

 Resurrection changed Jesus.
 Resurrection changed Lazarus.
-So, for us, too, resurrection must mean change.
+So, for us, too, the Call to Resurrection must mean change.
 The Resurrection experience is not just something we look forward to.
 It is here and now.
-If we truly believe that Jesus has been raised from the dead, that he is alive, that he continues to live and work in and through those who believe in him, we cannot look back.
+We believe that Jesus has been raised from the dead, that he is alive, and that he continues to live and work in and through those who believe in him.
+We cannot look back.